Tina Young, Chief Executive Officer

 Justine Boyd, Office Assistant

-Justine’s day to day job functions as the Office Assistant and as the front desk face for the Authority building include answering the Lobby phone, allowing door access, greeting Vendors, sorting and sending out mail, and all other various office tasks.
-In her experience with the 911 Authority since July of 2014, the staff has been wonderful to work for and with, and she enjoys helping where she can and getting to know all co-workers.
+Justine’s day to day job functions as the Office Assistant and as the front desk face for the El Paso-Teller County 911 Authority include answering the Lobby phone, allowing door access, greeting Vendors, sorting and sending out mail, and all other various office tasks.
+In her experience with the El Paso-Teller County 911 Authority since July of 2014, the staff has been wonderful to work for and with, and she enjoys helping where she can and getting to know all co-workers.
 She has obtained an Associate’s degree in Business Management, and a Bachelor’s degree in Criminal Justice and Administration Management.
 She moved to Colorado in 2009 with her 2 wonderful children.
 They spend their free time traveling and exploring new areas